Curlicued research tool propels fast-moving fluids for study by neutrons.

 “We measured the mAbs at a high rate that should have deformed or denatured the proteins, but we didn’t see that happening,” Murphy said.
 “We’re still not sure what is causing the mAbs to clump up over time, but we’ve ruled out the pressure in the needle as the reason.
 So, we can move on to exploring other potential causes.”

-Another substance the team looked at were surfactants (soaps are a common example), which can change the viscosity of oils such as those secreted in your skin.
+Another substance the team looked at was surfactants (soaps are a common example), which can change the viscosity of oils such as those secreted in your skin.
 They are commonly used in shampoos, but prospectors also use them for oil and natural gas recovery from hard-to-reach places underground.
 On a microscopic scale, surfactants form tiny wormlike structures called micelles that align with one another as you pump them through a pipe, but as the flow rate increases, the alignment starts to break down.

 “The alignment peaks at a specific point we were able to spot,” Murphy said.
 “We’ve got some theories as to why it’s happening, and Capillary RheoSANS is helping us to refine them.”